Human Rights Go Local: What Works

-Submissions of maximum 300 words describing your presentation should be sent together with a short bio no later than 9 December 2020 to email@example.com.
+Submissions of maximum 300 words describing your presentation should be sent together with a short bio no later than 16 December 2020 to email@example.com.
 The subject line should read “Application Young Researchers Day”.
-Decisions of acceptance will be notified by 14 December 2020.
+Decisions of acceptance will be notified by the end of 2020.
 Draft contributions shall be submitted by 15 January 2021.

 Location and dates